Alfresco/acs-packaging/docs/query-accelerator.md

 * Auditable properties (namely: cm:creator, cm:created, cm:modifier, cm:modified and cm:accessed) defined in the configuration
   will be ignored.
 Data of this nature is always available and there is no need to store it on the corresponding denormalised table.
+* Properties of the following types defined in the configuration will be ignored.
+If included a WARN message will be logged, as the properties are already included in the denormalized table:
+  + cm:owner
+  + cm:noderef
+  + sys:node-dbid
+  + sys:node-uuid

 ### Query set configuration examples